-A combination of problem-solving and game play was used to teach the contents of each session.
+A combination of problem-solving and Gameplay was used to teach the contents of each session.
 The lessons were designed to focus on ethical scenarios and questions about health care by the use of games and competition between students when responding to scenarios.
-The guide adopted on how to organize games in accordance with the content of each session was published by the Chair of UNESCO (United Nations Educational, Scientific and Cultural Organization) on bioethics.
+The guide adopted on how to organize games in accordance with the content of each session.
+It was published by the Chair of UNESCO (United Nations Educational, Scientific and Cultural Organization) on bioethics.
 To teach the ethical concepts, the games for each session were selected from Moral Games for Teaching Bioethics (20, 21).
 Twelve games from this book were selected in accordance with the educational content.

 In so much as nursing education in Iran is taught in Persian, the 12 selected games from the Moral Games for Teaching Bioethics were translated into Persian.
 Then, in a panel with the members of the Ethics Committee of the Faculty of Nursing, the educational content of the games was scientifically examined and moderated according to the Iranian culture.
 These panels were held in three sessions of two hours.

-Some lessons were held in two sessions due to the nature of the game, the teaching content, the writing assignment, the need for lectures and the opportunity for all students to present their assignment.
+Some lessons were held in two sessions due to the nature of the game including; teaching content, writing assignment, the need for lectures, and the opportunity for all students to present their assignment.

 The educational content was taught by one of the ethics educators at the Faculty of Nursing, where the study was conducted.
 The educators were selected by the College's Ethics Committee who had a history of teaching in nursing ethics.
 The content was provided to the educators and their task was to teach nursing students throughout the study.
 The educators were not aware of the research purposes.
 The researchers did not affect the teaching process.
 The researchers provided questionnaires for nursing students before and after the training.